 Let passengers out of the car before parking in a narrow space.

-You can avoid the stress of parking by choosing a manned parking lot or garage.
+You can avoid the stress of parking by choosing an attended parking lot or garage.
 You give your keys to the attendant and he will park your car in the lot or garage for you.
 It’s a more expensive but hassle-free choice.

 Car Trouble and Accidents